-The Venezuelan action came less thanafter Exxon Mobil said it had made a significant in an offshore concession granted by Guyana.
+The Venezuelan action came less than a month after Exxon Mobil said it had made a significant discovery in an offshore concession granted by Guyana.

 In its statement Monday, Guyana s foreign ministry said the Venezuelan decree was a violation of international law and a threat to regional peace and security.

 “Any attempt by the Bolivarian Republic of Venezuela to apply that instrument in an extra-territorial manner will be vigorously resisted by the Cooperative Republic of Guyana,” the foreign ministry statement said.